GUO-W/DT-ICU-release/exps/readme.md

 mimic2.0
 follow setting of baseline literature, use data 72h preprocessed by baseline literature could compare with baseline
+[todo] test baseline: with balancing the test data -- if correspond with paper reported result?

 ## exps_mimic31
 mimic 3.1, preprocessed by yanke's code